15 Memphis Landmarks Not to Miss

 To immortalize the city's history in the fight for equal rights, the National Civil Rights Museum was opened in 1991.
 With its permanent and rotating temporary exhibits, the museum educates visitors on African-American history from the time of the colonies through the 20th century.

-Join a tour to see the National Civil Rights Museum
+☂️ Visit the National Civil Rights Museum with an excursion

 Shelby Farms Park